 The Government Gateway is a method of verifying your identity when using online services provided by HM Revenue & Customs (HMRC).

 When signing in to HMRC online services you will be prompted to sign in using the Government Gateway.
-A Government Gateway user ID and password are needed to log in to most of these services.
+This user ID and password are needed to log in to most of these services.

 What can I access through the Government Gateway?

-Signing in to HMRC online services via Government Gateway gives you access to the full range of HMRC services, including:
+Signing in to HMRC online services with this gives you access to the full range of HMRC services, including:

 - Charities Online